mururu/fluentd-benchmark/format/README.md

 200000 rate of writing (lines/sec)

-This result meens that the bottleneck in this case is not formatting time.
+This results means that the bottleneck in this case is not formatting time.